-Photoshop is the gold standard for image editing on the market today, and as a result there are more tutorials and support available than you could ever possibly use in a single lifetime.
+Photoshop is the gold standard for image editing on the market today, and as a result, there are more tutorials and support available than you could ever possibly use in a single lifetime.
 Adobe’s support system isn’t the best in the world, but because so many people are using Photoshop, you can almost always find an answer to your question either on the support forums or through a quick Google search.

-If you’re already a professional or an aspiring one, Photoshop CC is definitely the program for you.
+If you’re already a professional image editor or just an aspiring one, Adobe Photoshop is definitely the program for you.
 It has unparalleled capabilities and support, and once you get over the initial shock of just how much you can accomplish with it, you’ll never look back.